-- 1. In the SNMP Poller template, complete the monitor information fields. - This includes selecting the network device Element or Element group to which this service monitor will be assigned.
+- 1. In the SNMP Poller template, complete the monitor information fields. - This includes selecting the network device Element or Element group to which this service monitor is assigned.
 For more information on configuring monitor information fields, see Monitor Identification. - 2.
 In the SNMP Polling Settings section, click Add OID. - The Add OID pop-up window appears. - 3.
-Select an object using one of the two methods: - Enter a MIB object identifier (e.g., .1.3.6.1.2.1.1.1) in the Manual OID field, then press the Enter key. - The MIB tree will expand to display the branch of the inputted object, and the information panel will update to show its description. - Navigate the MIB tree to manually locate the object. - 4.
-In the Test Against section, select a network device to which this SNMP Poller will be assigned, then click Test.
+Select an object using one of the two methods: - Enter a MIB object identifier (e.g., .1.3.6.1.2.1.1.1) in the Manual OID field, then press the Enter key.
+The MIB tree expands to display the branch of the inputted object, and the information panel updates to show its description. - Navigate the MIB tree to manually locate the object. - 4.
+In the Test Against section, select the network device to which you want to assign this SNMP Poller, and then click Test.
 Performing this step ensures the OID is available on the Element.
-If the test is successful, you will see a message similar to the following:
+If the test is successful, a message appears similar to the following:

 '''

 OK 1 result for .1.3.6.1.2.1.1.1

-Cisco IOS Software, C3750 Software (C3750-IPBASE-M), Version 12.2(35)SE5, RELEASE SOFTWARE (fc1)

-Copyright (c) 1986-2007 by Cisco Systems, Inc.
+Cisco IOS Software, C3750 Software (C3750-IPBASE-M), Version 12.2(35)SE5, RELEASE SOFTWARE (fc1) Copyright (c) 1986-2007 by Cisco Systems, Inc.

 Compiled Thu 19-Jul-07 19:15 by nachen

 '''